COMMISSIONER'S ACADEMIC CHALLENGE

 “Team Florida” consists of six students—one from each of the three division champion team and three chosen from the remaining teams.
 Each of these students receives a $1,000 scholarship.

-2022 tournament sponsors include the Florida Department of Education, Herff Jones Inc., the Florida High School Athletic Association, Slammer Systems, and Aramark Education.
+2022 tournament sponsors included the Florida Department of Education, Herff Jones Inc., the Florida High School Athletic Association, Slammer Systems, and Aramark Education.
 Supplying operational support are the Florida School Districts of Pinellas, Polk, and Suwannee Counties.
 If you would like to learn more about sponsorship opportunities, contact tournament director Lisa Rawls.